Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

 * INSERT OVERWRITE TABLE \<tablename\> \<select\>

-It is quite similar to the previous one, but the old data in the relation will be overwritten with the new data instead of appended.
+It is quite similar to the previous one, but the data will be overwritten instead of appended.